fb0801/python-automate/README.md

 <h3>Description:</h3>

-Different projects related to automation
+Different projects related to automation with python

 <h3>Resources used:</h3>